zamrokk/JavaCDDDocumentation/README.md

 > If you encounter any problem during this lab, all the correction is available on the [Github subprojects](#references) :grin:

 All commands below are for Unix machines (Linux, MacOs, Debian, Ubuntu, etc… ).
 If you use another OS like Windows, just transcript the command on the PowerShell or use Linux Bash Shell.
-(We are using very basic commands that exists on all OS)
+(We are using very basic commands that exist on all OS)

 1. Create a Docker file from the official image.
 Open a console and type theses commands (choose any workspace folder on your machine)